02/14/2014: Caring for chronic wounds

 Mass General Magazine is a publication for supporters and friends of Massachusetts General Hospital that takes you inside the hospital and explores its patient care and research programs here and around the world.
 It features rich photo essays and in-depth profiles from across the Mass General world.

-Advances in Vascular and Endovascular Surgery: 2013 provides an in-depth examination of a spectrum of topics related to the care of patients with cerebrovascular and vascular disease.
+Experts from the Massachusetts General Hospital Institute for Heart, Vascular and Stroke Care and Harvard Medical School present an in-depth examination of a spectrum of topics related to the management of patients with vascular disease.

 03/08/2013: Novel Therapeutic Strategies for Systemic Cardiovascular Disease: An Integrated Approach to Treating Heart Failure and Valve Disease, Vascular Disease